bumble-tech/appyx/documentation/index.md

 ## Appyx Navigation

-An Android navigation library for Jetpack Compose that depends on **Appyx Interactions** for its transitions and gesture-based navigation.
+A navigation library that depends on **Appyx Interactions** for its transitions and gesture-based navigation.
 It allows you to use any **Appyx Components** for navigation.

 {{
     compose_mpp_sample(